Transporting hazardous materials can be a lucrative career but to qualify as a hazardous materials driver you must first pass this endorsement test.

 One last thing, if your DMV accepts appointments we recommend that you schedule one to ensure you don’t have to go through the frustration of waiting for an extended amount of time.
 If you are tired and frustrated that could affect your test performance.

-The hazardous materials test is not intended to be a simple test to pass; it is intended to thoroughly check that you have the knowledge to transport hazardous materials safely.
+The CDL (Commercial Driver’s License) Hazardous Materials (HazMat) Endorsement Test is not intended to be a simple test to pass; it is intended to thoroughly check that you have the knowledge to transport hazardous materials safely.
+Here are the top 10 topics typically found on this test:

 Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials – and if you are going to be transporting these materials you must understand all of these requirements.